Southern Railway Company Overhead Bridge

 Southern Railway Company Overhead Bridge, also known as North Carolina Bridge #220426, is a historic overhead bridge located at Kings Mountain, Cleveland County, North Carolina.
 It was built in 1919, and is a reinforced concrete tee-beam vehicular bridge.
-It measures about 80 feet long and 18 feet, 7 1/2 inches, wide and goes over the Norfolk Southern Railway railroad tracks.
+It measures about 80 feet long and 18 feet, 7 1/2 inches, wide and goes over the Norfolk Southern Railway's railroad tracks of the Charlotte District.

 It was listed on the National Register of Historic Places in 2007.